keu/docs/software_versioned_docs/version-0.25/install-aws-standard.md

 As you follow the guide linked above, keep in mind:

-* Each version of Astronomer Enterprise is compatible with only a particular set of Kubernetes versions.
+* Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
 For more information, refer to Astronomer's [Version Compatibility Reference](version-compatibility-reference.md).
 * We generally advise running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
 * All security and access settings needed for your worker nodes should be configured in your Cloud Formation template.
 * If you create an EKS cluster from the UI, `kubectl` access will be limited to the user who created the cluster by default.